rvdz/hapycolor/docs/source/contribution.rst

 i3 or yabar, rely on a configuration file which maps colors to elements of the target.
 For instance, in i3's configuration, it is possible to define the color of the borders.
-In order to create a generic tool able to deal with these kind of targets, hapycolor implements an editor able to identify and replace colors marked by a "macro".
+In order to create a generic tool able to deal with these kind of targets, Hapycolor implements an editor able to identify and replace colors marked by a "macro".
 This mark indicates that the next color will have to be replaced when exporting the color to this target.
 Following the previous example, if a user wants to automatically update the border color of i3's windows